Daniil Barantsev: For Russia

 Barantsev began skating at age four and was coached by Alexei Gorshkov from 1994 to 2002.
-He competed in singles from 1986-1997, competing through the Junior level equivalent of USFigureSkating under the Russian system.
+He competed in singles from 1986 to 1997, competing through the Junior level equivalent of USFigureSkating under the Russian system.
 He teamed up with Natalia Romaniuta in 1996.
 They began competing on the ISU Junior Grand Prix Series in 1997, winning a silver medal and placing 4th at their two events.
 They qualified for their first ISU Junior Grand Prix Final, where they finished 5th.
 They placed 7th in their first appearance at the World Junior Championships.
 In 1997, Barantsev dropped his competitive track in singles skating to pursue goals in the partnered discipline of ice dance under the direction of the Russian system of development.

 The following season, Romaniuta/Barantsev won gold and silver on JGP series and qualified for their second Final, where they took the bronze medal.
 They finished their season with bronze at the 1999 World Junior Championships.

 In 1999–2000, Romaniuta/Barantsev won gold in every junior-level they entered, including the JGP Final and the 2000 World Junior Championships.
 They also made their senior international debut at the 2000 World Championships in Nice, France, finishing 16th.

 In 2000–2001, they competed on the senior Grand Prix series, finishing 6th and 9th at their two events.
 They were sent again to Junior Worlds and took their second gold medal at the event.

 In the 2001–2002 season, Romaniuta/Barantsev competed a second season on the Grand Prix series, winning bronze at the 2001 Sparkassen Cup and placing 5th at 2001 Cup of Russia.
 They were assigned to the 2002 European Championships but withdrew from the event.
 Their partnership ended in 2002.